yrouben/6834-Grand-Challenge/README.md

 # 6.834/16.412 Grand Challenge - Sampling-based Path Planning Team

 ### To run simulation:
 Create a directory titled `catkin_ws`.
-Clone this repo into that folder and rename the repo to `src`.
+Clone this repo into that directory and rename the repo to `src`.
 Using `sudo apt-get install`, install the following dependencies:

 * ros-kinetic-costmap-coverter
 * python-networkx